appl-team/reppl/tree-of-thoughts/README.md

 # Tree of Thoughts Re-implementation

-This is a re-implementation of the Tree of Thoughts (ToT) reasoning framework using [APPL](https://github.com/appl-team/appl).
+This is a re-implementation of the [Tree of Thoughts (ToT)](https://arxiv.org/abs/2305.10601) reasoning framework using [APPL](https://github.com/appl-team/appl).
 The implementation focuses on solving the Game of 24 task, where the goal is to construct an expression that evaluates to 24 using four given numbers and basic arithmetic operations.
+The implementation is based on the the [official code](https://github.com/princeton-nlp/tree-of-thought-llm).

 ## Features